PR8treasure/Buas-Go-1/README.md

 For the app to work well please adjust your screen to mobile size or open this on your mobile browser.
-The Quiz does not work in APK form because of the connection with the server problem when not in a browser.
+The Quiz does not work in APK form because of some IFRAME problem that only works in a browser.

 Cheers